 It is not easy to estimate the global financial impact of phishing.
 Most of business organizations regularly fall victim to phishing attacks.
 As they fail to educate their resources to sophisticated security networks or awareness to prevent email phishing and protect themselves from falling into the scam.
 Large business organizations are susceptible to fall into email scams which might risk the confidential information of the company.

 It is often seen that small-scale industries are not specifically targeted as they receive generic ways of phishing attempts such as impersonating the service provider or submission of fake invoices or payments.
 However, in the case of large-scale organization, the situation is more worsened as the phisher tend to impersonate the client or even senior staff.
-As per the report of Ponemon Institute, in the 2016 year’s first quarter, $3.7 million per attack are collected by the phishers on large organizations.
+As per the report of Ponemon Institute, in the 2016 year’s first quarter, $3.7 million per attack are on large organizations.

 Must Take Preventive Measures by the Organizations to Prevent Email Phishing

 Below-mentioned are some of the preventive steps to avoid phishing scams in order to protect the organization against phishing, email security threats to identify phishing email.
-As a well-informed employee can help an organization to prevent falling into phishing attacks.
+Also, a well-informed employee can help an organization to prevent falling into phishing attacks.

 - Regular Security Awareness Training